MappedJS/mjs-plugin/docs/src/plugin.md

 **Returns**: <code>[TileMap](#TileMap)</code> - instance of TileMap for chaining
 **Params**

-- tilesData <code>Object</code> - data of tiles, markers and labels
+- tilesData <code>Object</code> - data of tiles, markers and markers

 <a name="TileMap+checkIfLevelCanFitBounds"></a>